 Beaches aside, Rimini town offers beautiful architecture and history.
 Stroll along the banks of the Ponte di Tiberio, and indulge in local delicacies at the grand piazzas of Cavour and Tre Martini.

 Gulp down your last limoncello, and scoff your last gelato as you wave goodbye to Emilia Romagna.
 Both Bologna and Venice airports are easily accessible from here and offer good, low-ost flight routes around the world.

 Southern Italy Adventure

-At the stopping points on this Italy itinerary, you will see Italian nonnas preparing pasta and hanging their washing out on the streets, Vespas whizzing along narrow streets, and scenic medieval hill towns that are bypassed by most tourists.
+At the stopping points on this Italy itinerary, you will see Italian nonnas preparing pasta and hanging their washing out on the streets, Vespas whizzing along narrow streets, and true signs of Italian life.
+Many of the scenic medieval hill towns here are bypassed by most tourists.

 Days One and Two:

 The gritty Campania capital is perhaps one of the most underrated travel destinations in Italy.
 Information can be found in the Italy highlights itinerary above.

 Days Three to Five:

 Three days is ample to obtain an introduction into this beautiful region of Southern Italy.
 Divide your time between Sorrento, and the quaint towns of Amalfi, Ravello, and Positano.

 You can also incorporate a day in Capri into this leg of your schedule if you like.